 Decreasing Blue Light

-At night, more ombre lighting, that is, a decrease in blue light is required.
+At night, more ombre lighting is required, such as a decrease in blue light.
 The phones have blue light filters, so we can easily set them to have a more yellow screen.
 However, increased screen time contributes to the opposite of improving sleep.

 Therefore, the amount of blue light can be reduced in the evening hours, when we are more likely to keep our circadian rhythm intact to go to sleep and get more restful sleep easily.